 When to Buy vs. Rent an Embroidery Machine

-Ultimately, the cost of gas when driving to our library, the limited time frame for use, my supplies-forgetting brain, and the fact that I had to find childcare before going led me to purchase my first embroidery machine within a year of starting to use my library’s machine.
+For me, ultimately, the cost of gas when driving to our library, the limited time frame for use, my supplies-forgetting brain, and the fact that I had to find childcare before going led me to purchase my first embroidery machine within a year of starting to use my library’s machine.

 An entry-level embroidery machine costs less than $400, so buying a machine for your space might be more cost-effective than continuing to pay membership fees and gas money if you learn to love embroidery.